Jenny Schecter: Death

 In December 2008 it was announced that the show's creators had decided to kill the character off.
 It was confirmed that Jenny would still appear throughout the season in a flashback format.
 The first episode of the final season starts with Jenny's death.
 However the final series focuses on the events leading up to her death.
 Chaiken revealed that each episode would focus and tease with another motive.
 She described how it would play out, stating: "There's one character at the beginning of each show who comes forward with the motive of the moment.
 This would be my reason for killing Jenny."
-The storyline was described as a "sub-plot" which would define the final season, but not "overpower" it.
+The story line was described as a "sub-plot" which would define the final season, but not "overpower" it.
 However, when the final episode aired there was no reveal to who killed Jenny.
 Showtime released a mini-series titled "Interrogation Tapes" online, via the official website.
 Each video featured a fellow character being interviewed over the death of Jenny - although the killer was still not revealed.
 Kate Aurthur of Los Angeles Times questioned if viewers would still want to watch the season after Jenny is killed.
 New York later gave a large amount of praise to Jenny commenting: "Jenny Schecter is The L Word, and the death of her is the death of the show."
 Diane Shipley of The Guardian stated her death was long overdue.
 Websites started selling "I killed Jenny Schecter" merchandise.
 Lydia Martin of The Miami Herald said Chaiken was being manipulative not revealing Jenny's killer, so viewers would watch their online series.
 She also wanted to know who killed her because it did not give a "decent" ending to the show.
 Heather Hogan of AfterEllen stated that Jenny's ending was a dis-service to the character having never found out who killed her.

 When a sequel to the original series, called The L Word: Generation Q, was announced in 2019, main actress Jennifer Beals was asked about the issue of Jenny's death in an interview with People Now, and she answered, "I can guarantee there will be resolution for fans on that issue (...)
 Complete resolution.
 It has to be answered."
-Finally, in the second episode of the first season "Less Is More", aired on 15 December 2019, Jenny's death was described in passing as a suicide, a revelation that was described by some fans as anticlimactic.
+Finally, in the second episode of the first season "Less Is More", aired on 15 December 2019, Jenny's death was described in passing as a suicide, a "revelation" that was described by some fans as anticlimactic.

 Storylines

 Backstory

-Jenny grew up in Illinois with her mother Sandy.
+Jenny grew up in Skokie, Illinois with her mother Sandy, in an Orthodox Jewish household.
 She disliked her step-father Warren and wanted to leave home as soon as she could.
 Jenny became a writer of fiction at a young age, she completed her Master of Fine Arts at the Iowa Writer's Workshop at the University of Iowa.
 She won a major literary award and has had one of her short stories published.
 Jenny dates a man named Tim who she moved to Los Angeles to start a new life with.